rspyxxx/measurements-analysis-insights-eth-blockchain/README.md

 2. Go to BigQuery and find the data set 'ethereum_blockchain'
 3. Select the table you want and 'Export to GCS'.
 4. Then select the GCS location (the bucket created in step 2).
-5. If csv is preferred: <bucket>/<folder>/file*.csv (e.g. tmpbucket/blocks/blocks*.csv)
+5. If csv is preferred: <bucket>/<folder>/file*.csv (e.g. tmpbucket/blocks/blocks*.csv). <bR>
-   The * will help to number the files as exporting the tables will split the data into multiple files.
+   The * will help to number the files as exporting the tables will split the data into multiple files. <br>
    Replace .csv with .txt or .json as per your preference.
 6. Pip install gsutil, open command line and download the files.
-(Tried with Python 2.7 in Ubuntu) For downloaded entire folder: gsutil -m cp -r gs://bucketname/folder-name local-location For downloaded multiple files: gsutil -m cp -r gs://bucketname/folder-name/filename* local-location
+(Tried with Python 2.7 in Ubuntu)<br>
+   For downloaded entire folder: gsutil -m cp -r gs://bucketname/folder-name local-location <br>
+   For downloaded multiple files: gsutil -m cp -r gs://bucketname/folder-name/filename* local-location<br>

 If gstuil does not work, manual download is possible from the bucket (not recommended).